Neural-Network Chemical Emulator for First-Star Formation: Robust Iterative Predictions over a Wide Density Range: Methods

 We emulate the thermochemical evolution given by Eqs.\eqref{ydot} and \eqref{Tdot} employing DeepONet.
 DeepONet is a NN architecture originally developed to learn nonlinear operators and has recently been applied to solving differential equations.
 In astrophysics, \citet{brancaEmulating2024} successfully used DeepONet to model the thermochemical evolution of the ISM.
 We follow their methodology and adapt the network to the context of Pop III star formation.
 Our implementation uses the DeepXDE library \citep{luDeepXDE2021} built on the TensorFlow framework \citep{tensorflow2015-whitepaper}, which includes various DeepONet-related modules.

 The overall structure of DeepONet is illustrated in Figure~\ref{fig:DeepONet}.
 A key feature of DeepONet is that it consists of two separate subnetworks: \textit{the branch net} and \textit{the trunk net}.
-Each is a standard feedforward NN with fully connected layers, where each layer performs the transformation:
+Each is a standard feedforward NN with fully-connected layers, where each layer performs the transformation: